Parents of a library kid

 - Children ages 7 and younger must have a parent or caregiver in the immediate vicinity of and in eye contact with the child.
 The assigned caregiver must be responsible and must have emergency contact information regarding the child.

-- Children 8 and up may use the library unaccompanied by an adult for up to three hours (for example, from after school until the child's ride arrives).
-Library staff cannot assume responsibility for children's safety or behavior or their choice of library materials.
+- Children 8 and up may use the library unaccompanied by an adult.
+Library staff cannot assume responsibility for children's safety or behavior or their choice of library materials and online content.

 - Parents will be contacted if any child under the age of 7 is unaccompanied by an adult in any area of the Mount Horeb Public Library.
 As per the library's Unattended Children policy, the police will be contacted if we cannot locate the parents.

-- Children under the age of 18 who want to use the Internet must have a parent's or guardian's permission recorded on the child's library card.
-Children should present their library card when signing up to use the computer lab or gaming computers.
+- Children under the age of 16 who want to use the Internet must have a parent's or guardian's permission recorded on the child's library card.
+Children should present their library card when signing up to use the computer or gaming computers.

 - Please help your child to be considerate of all the people who use the library; some grownups still recall the library as a quiet place, please be respectful of this point of view.